 The Designated Safeguarding Leads are Ms Caroline Johnson & Miss Liz Hackling (Assistant Head Teacher).

-The Designated Person for Looked After Children (LAC) is Mrs Laura Rudd (Secondary SENDCo) and Mrs Sarah Cheshire (Assistant Headteacher).
+The Designated Person for Looked After Children (LAC) is the Heads of House for Secondary and Angele Trenemam Primary SENDCo.

 The school adheres to the following three DFE safeguarding documents: